OXID-eSales/graphql-catalogue-module/README.md

 $ composer require oxid-esales/graphql-catalogue
 ```

 After requiring the module, you need to head over to the OXID eShop admin and activate the GraphQL Catalogue module.
+If you did not had the `oxid-esales/graphql-base` module already installed, composer will do that for you, but don't forget to also activate this in the OXID eShop admin.

 ## Testing